Syngenta looks to China's farmers for growth ahead of mega-IPO

 Such expansion brings more risk for farmers, requiring more knowledge and sophisticated services.

-Liu has just harvested some 7,500 kg of wheat per hectare (6,600 pounds per acre), up 25per cent from last year and 10per cent above his neighbours, he says, thanks to Syngenta's MAP service, which helped him manage pests.
+Liu has just harvested about 7,500kg of wheat per hectare (6,600 pounds per acre), up 25 per cent from last year and 10 per cent above his neighbours, he says, thanks to Syngenta's MAP service, which helped him manage pests.

 "Before, it was only when the disease came that the pesticide was started," he said.
 "That is too late, and it can be advanced now."